Dr Asim gets medical treatment in London

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Doctors have told Dr Asim Hussain that he will be advised about his “fitness for surgery” after detailed examination of his blood tests and scans including medical reports of last one year.
+LONDON: The doctors have told Dr Asim Hussain that he will be advised about his “fitness for surgery” after detailed examination of his blood tests and scans including medical reports of last one year.

 The former federal minister and close aide of Pakistan People’s Party leader Asif Ali Zardari arrived here two days ago after the Supreme Court of Pakistan allowed him to travel abroad on medical grounds.